You'll Like The 2009 Acura MDX If...

-The perfectly practical MDX is also the most powerful, most tech-savvy V6 SUV on the road, giving it assured access to the top tier of any premium midsize SUV shopping list.
+The perfectly practical MDX is also one of the most powerful, most tech-savvy V6 SUV on the road, giving it assured access to the top tier of any premium midsize SUV shopping list.

-If you prefer the softer, tamer side of a premium lifestyle, you might be more comfortable in the Lexus RX 350.
+If you prefer the softer, tamer side of a premium lifestyle, you might be more comfortable in the Lexus RX 350 or Lincoln MKX.

-Complementing its wider, lower, more aggressive stance, the bolder new MDX features a shield-like take on Acura's five-sided grille, thick wheel arches filled with 18-inch wheels and prominent oval tailpipes.
-HID headlamps, mirror-integrated turn signals and LED taillamps further the cutting-edge appearance, as does a radio antenna that's been cleverly integrated into the rear spoiler.
-The MDX is longer, wider and taller, by varying degrees, than the BMW X5, Lexus RX 350 and Volvo XC90.
+Complementing its wider, lower, more aggressive stance, the boldly styled MDX features a shield-like take on Acura's five-sided grille, thick wheel arches filled with 18-inch wheels and prominent oval tailpipes.
+High-intensity discharge (HID) headlamps, mirror-integrated turn signals and LED taillamps further the cutting-edge appearance, as does a radio antenna that's been cleverly integrated into the rear spoiler.
+The MDX is longer, wider and taller, by varying degrees, than the Lexus RX 350 and Volvo XC90.
+The 2009 MDX can be had in two new colors, Bali Blue Pearl and Mocha Metallic.

-The fact that Acura introduced the all-new MDX on a racetrack–-alongside six-cylinder versions of the BMW X5 and Porsche Cayenne, no less–-says quite a bit.
+The fact that Acura introduced the MDX on a racetrack with other high-performance SUVS says quite a bit.
 The fact that it was indeed the MDX that put the biggest smiles on our faces says even more.
 When pushed hard, the MDX's 300 horsepower, sophisticated all-wheel-drive system and optional active damping system combine to deliver an SUV that's fun to drive even at or near its limits.
 We were also impressed by the MDX's off-road ability, which we were able to sample on a short but extreme course.
-Fortunately, because very few will ever negotiate a racetrack or even a muddy trail, the newly athletic MDX is even more pleasing around town and on the highway than its exemplary predecessor.
+Fortunately, because very few will ever negotiate a racetrack or even a muddy trail, the handily athletic MDX is even more pleasing around town and on the highway than any MDX before it.

-The 2007 Acura MDX starts at a Manufacturer's Suggested Retail Price (MSRP) of $40,665 and extends to $48,465 when fully equipped.
-As a newly redesigned, premium-badged vehicle, we expect our Fair Purchase Prices to reflect real-world selling prices close to those MSRPs.
-The well-rounded, well-equipped MDX makes a worthy competitor to a wide-range of premium SUVs–-from the Volvo XC90 to the Porsche Cayenne–-with pricing that we feel compares favorably to anything in the category.
+The 2009 Acura MDX starts at a Manufacturer's Suggested Retail Price (MSRP) of about $41,500 and extends to around $50,000 when fully equipped.
+As a recently redesigned, premium-badged vehicle, we expect our Fair Purchase Prices to reflect real-world selling prices close to those MSRPs.
+The well-rounded, well-equipped MDX makes a worthy competitor to a wide-range of premium SUVs – from the Volvo XC90 to the Porsche Cayenne – with pricing that we feel compares favorably to anything in the category.
 As for resale value, we expect the MDX to perform better even than the excellent, but aging, Lexus RX 350.

-Some of the bigger features included at base price include the powerful V6 and sophisticated all-wheel-drive system, 18-inch alloy wheels, leather seats, power and heated front seats, power moonroof, HID headlamps, Bluetooth hands-free phone interface, an impressive audio system, three-zone automatic climate control, steering wheel-mounted controls, six airbags and electronic traction and stability controls.
+Some of the bigger features included at base price include the powerful V6 engine and sophisticated all-wheel-drive system, 18-inch alloy wheels, leather seats, power and heated front seats, power moonroof, HID headlamps, Bluetooth hands-free phone interface, an impressive audio system, three-zone automatic climate control, an auto dimming mirror, steering wheel-mounted controls, six airbags and electronic traction and stability controls.

-All of the MDX's optional features are bundled into three packages.
-Technology Package highlights include a sophisticated navigation system with real-time traffic info and Zagat restaurant reviews, plus a DVD-Audio surround sound system.
+All of the 2009 Acura MDX's optional features are bundled into three packages.
+Technology Package highlights include a sophisticated navigation system with real-time traffic info and Zagat restaurant reviews, plus a DVD-Audio Surround Sound system and power rear liftgate.
 Sport Package features include an active suspension, premium leather and an exclusive wheel design.
-The Entertainment Package includes a DVD rear entertainment system and power open/close tailgate.
+The Entertainment Package includes a DVD rear entertainment system.

-Squeeze the throttle mid-corner and the MDX's Super Handling All-Wheel Drive system transfers more torque to the rear outside wheel, delivering truer steering response and perceptibly higher cornering limits.
+Squeeze the throttle while in the middle of a corner and the MDX's Super Handling All-Wheel Drive system transfers more torque to the rear outside wheel, delivering truer steering response and perceptibly higher cornering limits.

 Under the Hood